 The model is distributed as a compressed tar-archive of source texts, sample input and output files.
 It is recommended to create a separate directory for the model.
-Move the archive acrm??????.tar.gz to this directory, extract the files and make tar -xzvf acrm?????.tar.gz make acrm or make all make cleanremoves object files,make distcleanremoves object files and executables.
+Move the archive acrmf?????.tar.gz to this directory, extract the files and make tar -xzvf acrmf?????.tar.gz make acrmf or make all make clean removes object files,make distclean removes object files and executables.

-If you don't use the g77 compiler then you should modify the makefile.
+If you don't use the gfortran compiler then you should modify the makefile.